 However, not dealing with the issues can cause even more problems than just the initial issue such as:

 - along with a host of other physical issues that may ultimately shorten your life span!

-Dealing with anger response in a healthy way has far better outcomes than ignoring the emotion all together, or releasing your anger in a terrifying, life altering way.
-It may not happen overnight, but choose a couple methods to focus on and test it out next time something triggers your anger!
-I promise your friends, family and yourself will thank you for trying!
+Dealing with a strong emotional response in a healthy way has far better outcomes than ignoring the emotion altogether, or releasing your anger in a terrifying, life-altering way.
+It may not happen overnight, but choose a couple of methods to focus on and test it out next time something triggers your anger!
+I promise your friends, family and yourself will thank you for trying these anger management techniques!